Modeling Mastery for Our Children

-AoM teacher trainer, Susan Hoffman, coined the phrase ‘purveyor of magic’ to describe the role of the Montessori teacher.
+One of AoM's teacher trainers coined the phrase ‘purveyor of magic’ to describe the role of the Montessori teacher.
 She explains that, with careful observation, adults can see where the child’s interests are.
 “Every kid has something they really love, and we may be baffled as to why they love this thing.
 In essence, we have to get over ourselves and get into what they’re into.”

 Montessori teachers must carefully observe each child and present new lesson plans according to what they have seen the child doing, where their interests lie, and what they might be ready for next.
 The aim is to connect the child with his or her own, inner teacher.
 The teacher is the guide who helps the child find internal motivation for mastery.